 As you would guess, African Violets, Saintpaulias, are native to Africa.
 They need plenty of indirect sunlight; hence windows facing west or south are best.
 Use sheer curtains or adjust the blinds to filter the light.
 Rotate plants a quarter turn weekly so they don’t bend towards the light.
 Keep their soil moist, never soggy, and water only when the soil’s top feels dry.
 The water should be room temperature as cool water will cause their leaves to curl down.
 Mom always used a charming brass watering can that she filled and left next to her babies for the next time she watered.

 The option of Grow Lights

 If you opt for grow lights, keep in mind that African Violets need at least eight hours of darkness a day to bloom.
-And beware of leaf bleaching – leaves which are lighter or pinkish as a result of artificial light.
+And beware of leaf bleaching – leaves that are lighter or pinkish due to artificial light.
 The only remedy is natural sunlight.

-African Violets like warmth, preferably about 70, but 60 to 80 degrees is fine too.
+African Violets like warmth, preferably about 70, but 60 to 80 degrees is acceptable.
 Less than 50 degrees is fatal to these tropical beauties.
 The ideal fifty percent humidity is hard to maintain in heated homes.
 By grouping plants, the humidity around them can increase by 15 percent.
-It’s important to keep their leaves from touching, though, for they need room to grow and air circulation to prevent disease.
+It’s essential to keep their leaves from touching, though, for they need room to grow and air circulation to prevent disease.
 Containers of water around the plants can help.
-Or, use a humidifier during the winter.
+Or use a humidifier during the winter.
 Another way is to elevate the plants on pebbles kept moist.
 Be sure the water level stays clear of the bottoms of the pots.

 All this may sound fussy, but in truth, African Violets are adaptable and hence are popular houseplants.
 One of Mom’s treasures is back in bloom.
 Her dark green leaves have creamy white edges complimented by cream-colored flowers edged with pale green.
 She’s ‘Frozen in Time,’ which is fitting.
 While all flowers fade, our memories are forever frozen in time.